zerolocker/ConvNet_Yearbook_StreetView/README.md

 5. choose whatever model you want to work on:

   **`ipython runvgg.py`**: train VGG-19.
   You may want to tune the parameter by running `python runvgg.py -learning_rate 1e-4 -eps 1e-8` to get good results.
-Note: if you want to specify parameters, you cannot use `ipython runvgg.py`, you have to use `python runvgg.py`.
+Note: if you want to specify parameters, you cannot use `ipython runvgg.py`.
+You have to use `python runvgg.py`.
 I don't know why this won't work for ipython...

   **`ipython fully_connected.py`**: train a 2 hidden layer network.